 Overall, both the Pomeranian and the Chihuahua are healthy dogs who enjoy a long lifespan, but the Chihuahua is a slightly more resilient dog as he tends to live longer.

 The short-haired Chihuahua is relatively easy to groom, and he only requires a brush once a week to keep his coat looking shiny and healthy.
-However, if you have a long-haired Chihuahua then he is similar to the Pomeranian, in that you have to invest more time into grooming him, and brushing him several times a week, if not most days.
-This is to ensure that any dirt is removed from their coat and that their longer hair is kept tangle free.
+However, if you have a long-haired Chihuahua then he is similar to the Pomeranian, in that you have to invest more time into grooming him and brushing him several times a week, if not most days.
+This is to ensure that any dirt is removed from their coat and that their long hair is kept tangle-free.
 Generally, the Pomeranian, with his thick and luxurious locks, will require a bit more tending to than the long-haired Chihuahua as he has thicker hair.

-Neither the Pomeranian nor the Chihuahua are on our list of hypoallergenic dogs, so if any of the family members living in your house has dog allergies, then it is advised that neither of these breeds would suit your family.
+Neither the Pomeranian nor the Chihuahua is on our list of hypoallergenic dogs, so if any of the family members living in your house has dog allergies, then it is advised that neither of these breeds would suit your family.

 The Pomeranian and the Chihuahua puppy price is significantly different.
-Undoubtedly this is because, being a newer breed, the Pomeranian is currently more popular and as such the demand is higher.
+Undoubtedly this is because, being a newer breed, the Pomeranian is currently more popular and as such, the demand is higher.

 Ultimately, it might just come down to their appearance and who you prefer the look of.
 They are roughly the same size, they are equally as stubborn, they are both great fun and they both get on well with children and other pets.
 So, whether it is a fluffball pooch or a slick pup that you are after, know that you are getting a well-loved and popular pup for your whole family.